culvertsoft/mgen/index.md

 Welcome to the MGen project page!

 MGen is a toolkit for cross language object serialization.
 The MGen compiler generates classes accepting generic visitor objects which may implement serialization functionality.
 The MGen libraries provide serializers for JSON and binary formats.
+You can also use your own custom object visitors to implement whatever functionality you like.

 Using MGen in C++ might look like this: